lironui/Multi-Attention-Network/README.md

 If our code is helpful to you, please cite:

-`Li, R., Zheng, S., Duan, C., Zhang, C., Su, J., & Atkinson, P. M. (2020).
-Multi-attention-network for semantic segmentation of fine resolution remote sensing images. arXiv preprint arXiv:2009.02130.`
+`Li, R., Zheng, S., Duan, C., Zhang, C., Su, J., & Atkinson, P. M. (2021), "Multiattention Network for Semantic Segmentation of Fine-Resolution Remote Sensing Images," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2021.3093977.`

 Our paper has been accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS).
 The link about the citation will be updated as soon as possible.